digidem/mapeo-mobile/CONTRIBUTING.md

 ### `error: bundling failed: ReferenceError: Module not registered in graph`

-If you see this error from the Metro Bundler it is most likely that you ran `npm install` and added modules when the Metro Bundler was already running (`npm start`).
+If you see this error from the Metro Bundler it is most likely that you ran `yarn` and added modules when the Metro Bundler was already running (`yarn start`).
 Try quitting with bundler with `Ctrl-C` and then re-starting it with
-`npm start`.
-If that doesn't work also try restarting with a new cache with `npm start --reset-cache`.
+`yarn start`.
+If that doesn't work also try restarting with a new cache with `yarn start --reset-cache`.

 ### `ENOSPC` Error in gradle build